Oldest Southern Resident killer whale considered dead

 Five Orcas died in 2016 – four in the J-pod, and one in the L-pod.
 The population is now estimated to be 78, according to Balcomb.

-Harris sees reason for concern, especially as salmon, a key food source, has been hard to find.
+Harris sees a reason for concern especially as salmon -- a key food source -- has been hard to find.

 "If we can fatten these whales up, if we can put salmon in the water, build some blubber on these whales, it buys us time," he said.